-My sister and I separately visited the historic town of Sintra and here, I share our combined practical travel tips on visiting it.
+My sister and I separately visited the historic town of Sintra and here, I share our practical tips on planning a day trip there.
 This post shares:

-- ⭐️ Top attractions and highlights of Sintra
+- ⭐️ Top things to do in Sintra

-- 🚗 Best ways to get to Sintra from Lisbon
+- 🚌 How to get there from Lisbon

 - Sintra at a Glance

 Disclosure: Lists By Lukiih is readers-supported.
 If you buy through an affiliate link on this post, I may earn a small commission.
 Thanks!

 Sintra at a Glance

 Here’s some general information on Sintra to help you plan your trip.

 The town of Sintra is known for its historic palaces and castles, stunning views, natural landscapes, and quaint town center.
 It’s considered a beautiful place with a mystical ambiance.

 The landscape of Sintra is a UNESCO World Heritage Site due to its well-preserved historic monuments and cultural significance.